Jairik/Secure-P2P-Chatroom/docs/compiled-papers.md

 ---

-### How this helps your project

 * **ChaCha20-Poly1305 & Ed25519** are available directly in the Python `cryptography` package (`from cryptography.hazmat.primitives.ciphers.aead import ChaCha20Poly1305`, `from cryptography.hazmat.primitives.asymmetric import ed25519`) so you can prototype quickly without rolling your own crypto.
-* **BEP-14 + hole-punching** give you a proven recipe for LAN discovery _and_ global connectivity.
-Pair U1’s multicast discovery with U2’s UDP hole punching and fallback to a TURN-style relay if both peers sit behind strict symmetric NATs (cf. U3’s comparison tables).

-Feel free to drop any of these straight into your literature review or implementation notes!

 [More In Depth Summary](https://chatgpt.com/s/dr_680ce2e042d88191b3222f2274a4a70e)